Raising a Family

 Need help?
 Call us at 610-402-5700 for assistance.

 Certified child passenger safety technicians will show you how to correctly install your car seat and properly secure your child.

 This course teaches CPR (cardio-pulmonary resuscitation) and choking rescue skills for infants, children and adults.
 Skills are taught using the American Heart Associations practice-while-watching technique, which provides students with the most hands-on practice.

 Due to the current social distancing guidelines, our traditional classroom programs are now live virtual classes, led by our experienced team of educators.
-An eClass is available for families who are not able to join the live virtual class(es).

 Join a live virtual class presented by our team of experienced educators to learn more about how to prepare for your new baby and what to expect during your postpartum (after-delivery) hospital stay.